AnoopPushpad/GoMozChecker/README.md

 ```bash
 pip3 install -r requirements.txt
 ```
-4. Next, you need to Add your "Moz API" keys in the "config.json" file for that run the following command, and paste your "Access ID" & "Secret Key" credentials when asked.
+4. Next, you need to Add your "Moz API keys" in the "config.json" file for that run the following command, and paste your "Access ID" & "Secret Key" credentials when asked.

+> ℹ️ Side Note: If you **don't have "Moz API keys"** then you need to sign up for a free Mozscape account at [Mozscape API Pricing](https://moz.com/products/api/pricing) and after that you will get your "Moz API Credentails"....

 ```bash
 python3 api.py
 ```
 5. Now the last thing to do before running the script is to add the Domain name in "urls.txt", so just paste the list of domain names in urls.txt.

-> Side Note ⚠️ : Do not insert more than 1000 URLs for checking at once or else you may encounter some errors on the way.
+> ⚠️ Side Note  : Do not insert more than 1000 URLs for checking at once or else you may encounter some errors on the way.

 6. Finally we are ready to run the script, now the only thing you need to do is to run the following command:
 ```bash
 python3 main.py